 A detailed map of Iceland lying in the middle of the Atlantic Ocean.
 It shows the mid Atlantic ridge cutting through Iceland along with the location of its hotspot.
-Image taken from Iceland Keck
+Image taken from

+Iceland Keck

-ICELAND HOT SPOT
+ICELAND HOT SPOT (or mantle plume)

-- 20 million years old

-- some of the most active volcanoes in the

-- world are located in Iceland

-- is situated on a hotspot

-ICELAND HOT SPOT (or mantle plume) The starting plume head, hundreds of degrees hotter than normal mantle, spreads sideways, incorporates surrounding mantle, and buoyantly uplifts a region roughly 1000 km in diameter to produce a topographic bulge about 1 km high.
+The starting plume head, hundreds of degrees hotter than normal mantle, spreads sideways, incorporates surrounding mantle, and buoyantly uplifts a region roughly 1000 km in diameter to produce a topographic bulge about 1 km high.

 (Image by D. Müller, University of Sydney).